TheArkive/ahk-pi/README.md

 Click the `+` and `-` buttons to add and remove entries.
 Double-click on a list item to edit.
 When adding an entry, give it a display name, specify the match type (regex or exact), the match string, and the `AutoHotkey.exe` file to be used to run the script when a match is made.

 You can configure several (practically unlimited) versions of AutoHotkey and AutoHotkey_H to run side-by-side.
 Once your settings are set, you won't have to change them again, unless you add/change a version of AHK for use.
+Just don't forget to add the `first-line version comment` to your scripts!

 Changing these settings can be done at any time.
 When in non-portable mode, simply close the GUI after you are done making changes in the `AHK Launcher` tab in order for the changes to take effect.
-In portable mode, the settings take effect immediately.
+In portable mode, (and when using the hotkeys listed above) the settings take effect immediately.

 There are 9 default values to allow for running the following versions side by side:
 * AHK v1/2 64/32-bit/ANSI
 * AHK_H v1/2 32/64-bit
 * The default match string type is regex.

-You will need to specify a `AutoHotkey.exe` variant for each entry you intend to use.
+You will need to specify a `AutoHotkey.exe` variant for each entry you intend to use (like `AutoHotkeyU32.exe`, etc).
 Because regex is the default, spacing variations and optionally excluding the "v" for "v1" or "v2" is supported, and uppercase/lowercase does not matter.
 You can remove the entries you don't need.

 Examples of default match strings to use as your `first-line version comment` in your scripts are listed directly below.